gflow913-gif/codenight99-bot/README.md

 - `/check` - Run automatic scan for new codes (anyone can use)
 - `/scan <url>` - Scan a specific URL for codes (anyone can use)
 - `/thought` - Setup notifications for your server (server owner only)
+- `/unthought` - Remove notifications from your server (server owner only)
 - `/help` - Show all available commands

 **How to use:**